Shirley-Jones/Zero_Bot/README.md

 * Dire Maul East Mage Brushing Flowers - Function List
 * 1. Unmanned automation: supports automatic reconnection, automatic login, and automatic corpse running when disconnected.
 * 2. Supports unlimited opening, automatic mailing, automatic package cleaning, automatic zombie running, automatic login, automatic reconnection after disconnection, item whitelist, mailing whitelist, does not rely on any plugins, read-only memory and CALL function operation, does not change memory, does not fly, does not teleport, and automatically resets the MovementAnticheat Total counter for machine human behavior.
-* 2. Automatic sales and mailing: equipped with item whitelist filtering, automatic sales clearance, and fully automatic mailing functions, the backpack will never be out of stock.
+* 3. Automatic sales and mailing: equipped with item whitelist filtering, automatic sales clearance, and fully automatic mailing functions, the backpack will never be out of stock.
-* 3. Resource diversification support: Deeply optimize resource utilization, support unlimited diversification, batch stable operation.
+* 4. Resource diversification support: Deeply optimize resource utilization, support unlimited diversification, batch stable operation.
-* 4. Currently, the script only supports the flower brushing of the unlucky East mage (only supports mages at level 60)
+* 5. Currently, the script only supports the flower brushing of the unlucky East mage (only supports mages at level 60)
-* 5. Supports turtle wow, Capybara wow, wow 1.12.1, not compatible with other versions!
+* 6. Supports turtle wow, Capybara wow, wow 1.12.1, not compatible with other versions!

 * All code is open source!
 If you are concerned about the security of your account, please do not use this robot

+* Compilation Instructions
+* Zero_Bot Main Program x64
+* Zero_Core DLL x32
+* Zero_Injector DLL Injector x32
+* Download the source code above, open it with Visual Studio 2022, and compile it in Release mode.
+Place Zero_Core and Zero_Injector in the same directory as the Zero_Bot main program!
+* Enjoy!